 In other words, all our ancestors emigrated at some point.
 All had to work hard to get ahead.
 Some got farther than others.
 Therefore, my great grandparents were simply luckier than others to establish homes and raise families in Taiwan and Hawaii, respectively.

 The instant you start telling yourself that most of your success is due to hard work is the instant you start losing your lucky momentum.
+Your wealth is mostly due to luck.
 It's important to recognize some of your life's luckiest moments in order to rid yourself of attributing success to hard work.
 Only with humility will you be able to generate more luck in the future.